As a prepper, you want to be ready for anything.

 Do you want to give them that satisfaction?
 Absolutely not.

-That's where knowing self-defense will come in handy.
+That’s where knowing how to defend yourself will come in handy.

 To Keep Yourself Safe

 The bottom line is that the person you can count on the most is yourself.
 So, it would do you a world of good to take self defense classes.

 You’ll never know when you need it—in the streets, at your local bar, or even at Costco.

 Women, in particular, can benefit from self defense classes.

 How often has a woman walked home alone at night and felt like something was off?
 Way too many times to count.